JustinDPerkins/BoringMediaCo/README.md

   <img src="ui/public/images/lightlogo.png" alt="Boring Media Co Logo" width="300">
 </div>

 **Boring Media Co** is a modern, AI-powered media streaming platform that enables users to upload and view videos with integrated AI chat assistance and security monitoring.
-Built with microservices architecture, it's designed to run seamlessly across multiple cloud providers.
+Built with microservices architecture, it's designed to run seamlessly across multiple cloud providers

 ## 🎯 What Does Boring Media Co Do?